sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 #### Power Jumper

 The X1 Jumper connects power from the Shield to the 5V rail on the connected R3/R4 board.
+Cutting this jumper will disconnect this power path.

 #### ATX/ARX